pgollangi/fastget/README.md

 # FastGet

-A CLI tool as well as go library to ultrafast download files version HTTP(s).
+A CLI tool as well as go library to ultrafast download files over HTTP(s).

 > Disclaimer: FastGet performance purely based on the network and CPU performance of the client machine.
 Also HTTP(s) endpoint must support partial request presenting `Accept-Ranges` header.